Chaitalykundu/Web-Development/02-CSS/01-Basic/11-box-model/Theory/01-theory.md

 - <u>Padding </u> - Clears an area around the content.
 The padding is transparent
 - <u>Border</u> - A border that goes around the padding and content
 - <u>Margin</u> - Clears an area outside the border.
 The margin is transparent

 &nbsp;

-The box model allows us to add a border around elements, and to define space between elements.

-&nbsp;